nodexeus/blockvisor/babel_api/rhai_plugin_guide.md

   string or absolutely needed to form an url or json file.
 - `render_template(template, output, params)` - This function renders configuration template with provided `params`.
   See [Tera Docs](https://tera.netlify.app/docs/#templates) for details on templating syntax.
-  `params` is expected to be JSON serialized to string.
+  `params` is expected to be Map object serializable to JSON.
   It assumes that file pointed by `template` argument exists.
   File pointed by `output` path will be overwritten if exists.
 - `node_params()` - Get node params as key-value map.